telegr-am/howto/extra_info.md

 Markdown documents can also use Refs for extra info.
 The advantage to using refs is that if you're using an editor with preview, the extra info will not appear.

+One thing to note here.
+If you omit the trailing /, you may find the extra info starts appearing on your page.
+Play it safe, and always include the trailing / if your using the ref style.

 Here's an example:

     [title: I like wombats]:/
     [menu: Wombats]: /